icofrog/icofrog.github.io/0x Project/Technical_feedback_on_0x_By_Matthew_Roberts_07_01_2017.md

 The 0x Project is an attempt to introduce a decentralized exchange protocol for ERC-20 tokens in the Ethereum world.
-The exchange focuses on building a system that can be used to incentive users to run servers that will serve as order books to match orders within the system.
+The exchange focuses on building a system that can be used to incentivize users to run servers that will serve as order books to match orders within the system.